VidunderGunder/ml-ady-report/README.md

 As possible applications of the framework can vary enormously, a clear and concise goal is needed to formulate the framework effectively.
 This should optimally be something that attracts developers, students and investors to the project, as it will help speed up the process further and increase overall chances of success.

 The environmental challenges of this day and age is as relevant as ever, and garbage is piling up.
-Hence, MLAdy has decided that the first half of the project will consist of a deployment of a fleet of budget RC vehicles to collect garbage at the Norwegian University of Life Sciences (NMBU) and surrounding areas.
+Hence, MLAdy has decided that the first part of the project will consist of a deployment of a fleet of budget RC vehicles to collect garbage at the Norwegian University of Life Sciences (NMBU) and surrounding areas.

-Given that an implementation of the framework together with an industrial partner follows, new limitations will be introduces organically based on the automation scope.
+Further limiting this, a proof of concept is proposed.
+This is to quickly test if the technology is ready and the approach is achievable.
+If this is a success, the project may be continued on a proposed trajectory (see [next-steps](#next-steps)).

 ## Project Implementation

-The team driving MLAdy consists of engineering students at NMBU, who are all on their second to final year of their master degrees.
+The team driving MLAdy consists of engineering students at NMBU, who are all on their second to final year of their master's degree.

 ### Team